Notice of Privacy

 Privacy Obligations

-The Organization and health Professionals each are required by law to maintain the privacy of your health information (“Protected Health Information” or “PHI”) and to provide you with this Notice of our legal duties and privacy practices with respect to your Protected Health Information.
-When the Organization and Health Professionals use or disclose your Protected Health Information, the Organization and Health Professionals are required to abide by the terms of this Notice (or other notice in effect at the time of the use or disclosure).
+The Organization and health Professionals each are required by law to maintain the privacy of your health information (“Protected Health Information” or “PHI”) and to provide you with this Notice of our legal duties and privacy practices with respect to your PHI.
+When the Organization and Health Professionals use or disclose your PHI, the Organization and Health Professionals are required to abide by the terms of this Notice (or other notice in effect at the time of the use or disclosure).

 II.
 Permissible Uses and Disclosures Without Your Written Authorization